 You can also visit the Technical requirements section for further computing information including the details of the support we provide.

 You will be assigned a supervisor with broad knowledge and skills relevant to your research topic.
 Your supervisor will advise you during the initial stage of developing a research proposal.
-You will submit an initial proposal three weeks after course start and then begin the process of refining this over the ensuing two months.
+You will submit an initial proposal three weeks after module start and then begin the process of refining this over the ensuing two months.
 You will be required to produce at least three iterations of the proposal prior to the deadline for final submission of proposals.
 This deadline is approximately three months after module start.
 Your supervisor will then continue to support you throughout the rest of your research.
 You will also have access to our online forums.
 Communication with your supervisor will be mainly through email and telephone.
 You are encouraged to plan your communication with your supervisor to suit your research plan.